AndreaPerna99/optimal-control-quadrotor/README.md

 ## 🧠 About the Project

 This project focuses on the **design of an optimal feedback controller** for a planar quadrotor carrying a suspended load.
-It was developed as part of the final exam for the *Optimal Control* course at the University of Bologna.
+It was developed as part of the final exam for the *Optimal Control* course at the University of Bologna, in the second year of the Master Degree in Automation Engineering.

 We simulate the following phases: